santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

-This metric is aimed at identifying and ranking release groups based on their propensity to release an encode that meets a certain efficiency threshold.
-Since HEVC offers the greatest efficiency gains in specific bitrate ranges, this is particularly useful for finding groups that understand how to leverage HEVC's advantages effectively.
+This metric is aimed at identifying and ranking release groups based on their propensity to release encodes that meet efficiency thresholds, with particular focus on HEVC releases where optimal efficiency occurs in specific bitrate ranges.
+By ranking these groups, we effectively....

 ## What is an Efficiency Threshold?
 In its simplest form, it's the size of an encode compared to its likely source (typically a 1080p remux).
 For example, if MovieA.encode is 10GB and MovieA.remux is 40GB, then MovieA.encode's efficiency threshold is 25% (10GB/40GB × 100).